Scalability in Perception for Autonomous Driving: Waymo Open Dataset: Experiments

 \paragraph{2D Object Detection in Camera Images}

 We use the Faster R-CNN object detection architecture~\cite{ren2015faster}, with ResNet-101~\cite{he2016deep} as the feature extractor.
 We pre-trained the model on the COCO Dataset~\cite{lin2014microsoft} before fine-tuning the model on our dataset.
 We then run the detector on all 5 camera images, and aggregate the results for evaluation.
-The resulting model achieved an AP of 68.4 at LEVEL\_1 and 57.6 at LEVEL\_2 on vehicles, and an AP of 55.8 at LEVEL\_1 and 52.7 at LEVEL\_2 on pedestrians.
-The results suggest that the 2D~object detection task on this dataset is highly challenging, which may be due to the large diversity in driving environments, object appearances and object sizes.
+The resulting model achieved an AP of 63.7 at LEVEL\_1 and 53.3 at LEVEL\_2 on vehicles, and an AP of 55.8 at LEVEL\_1 and 52.7 at LEVEL\_2 on pedestrians.